Refuge001/Bootstrap-HW/README.md

 3. Increase the webpage's readability - most CSS styling is done by class within html.
 4. Helps reduce browser differences for page elements.
 ---
+#Other Technologies Used
+1. Particles.js - used to create the responsive background.
+---
 ![My Homepage](/assets/img/markdown.png)
 ---
 # https://wjutterback.github.io/homepage/